Dima-369/paderborn-bus-stops-google-maps/README.md

-# Displays all bus stops in Padernborn with Google Maps markers
+# Displays bus stops in Paderborn with Google Maps markers

 On loading the website, it queries the times from all bus stops which takes quite some time.